 WPF ProgressBar: Value and MaximumUse the WPF ProgressBar control.
 Set the Value and access the Maximum.

-ProgressBar.
+ProgressBar, WPF.
 A ProgressBar graphically displays progress.
 As it is updated, by setting its Value property, it displays a colored bar.
-The bar can become shorter or longer.
 We set its Foreground, and use its Value and Maximum properties.

 please create a WPF project and drag a ProgressBar to your Window.
 Now, adjust some of the attributes on the ProgressBar in the XAML.
 Change the Foreground—we use a fish color ("Salmon") here.